PerrySong/CryptoPortfolio-Nodejs/README.md

    method       | String        | Required            | "recommandCoins" or "recommandUsers"
    number       | Integer       | Optional            | Only needed when use method: "recommandCoins"

+   recommandCoins: returns an ranked sorted array of Coins' symbol which represent the top recommendations for that individual user based on knn. number is the number of recommendations you want to receive. asking for recommendations queries the 'recommendedZSet' sorted set for the user.

+   recommandUsers: returns an array of the 'similarityZSet' ranked sorted set for the user which represents their ranked similarity to all other users given the Jaccard Coefficient. the value is between -1 and 1. -1 means that the user is the exact opposite, 1 means they're exactly the same. ex. results = ['garyId', 'andrewId', 'jakeId']

    *Response*

 *Recommand coins*

 ```json
     [
         "BTC",